Top Costa Rica Fish Species

-Fishing methods: Trolling smooth dead, mackerel or squid baits drag strip (often in combination with squid plastic), trolling smaller lures, or drifting with a small live bait (a often with chum).
-More well it is known as dolphin, which are most abundant from late May to October.
+Fishing methods: Trolling smooth dead, mackerel or squid baits drag strip (often in combination with squid plastic), trolling smaller lures, or drifting with a small live bait (an often with chum).
+Better it is known as dolphin, which is most abundant from late May to October.

 Good sport on light tackle, and a large live bait